djhemath/hemath.dev/content/blog/webassembly/introduction-to-webassembly.md

 date: '2025-01-20T09:10:00.000Z'
 draft: false
 type: blog
-excerpt: Learn what WebAssembly (WASM) is and how it brings near-native performance to web apps.
-This post covers its basics, use cases, and how it complements JavaScript.
-Discover why WASM is transforming modern web development.
+excerpt: Learn what WebAssembly is and how it brings near-native performance to web apps.
+This post covers the basics of WebAssembly
 keywords:
 - WebAssembly introduction
 - WASM guide